wdl339/chfs/docs/lab1/lab1.md

 - `BlockManagerTest.ZeroTest`
 - `BlockManagerTest.InMemoryTest`

+Do not forget to re-compile your project before your test!

 You may refer to `test/block/manager_test.cc` for the detailed implementation of these unit tests to help you debug.
+You can change the test file to print some logs for you to debug, but we will use the original version when grading.

 ### Part 1B: Block Allocator

 In Part 1B, you will implement the block allocator of block layer.
 The block allocator in this lab utilizes a bitmap to manage the allocation and deallocation of the blocks.
 The bitmap is stored in some blocks in the block device.
 You may refer to the definition of class `BlockAllocator` and the comments of these functions in `src/include/block/allocator.h` for more detailed information.
 You may also refer to `src/include/common/bitmap.h` for the APIs to manipulate a bitmap.
+Note that the `bitmap` class should be constructed dynamically when you want to manipulate bit in a `u8` buffer.

 You have to implement the following functions inside `src/block/allocator.cc` (You can only modify this file, do not modify any other files) :
 - `allocate`: Allocate a block, return its block id.